-When it came to the smaller hiking and scree gaiters, the REI Alpine Light, Outdoor Research Wrapid, and Rab Scree all impressed us with their ability to keep snow, sand, pebbles or other unwanted muck out of our shoes.
+When it came to the smaller hiking and scree gaiters, the Outdoor Research Wrapid and Rab Scree both impressed us with their ability to keep snow, sand, pebbles or other unwanted muck out of our shoes.
 The components these models all share is a secure fit around the bottom of your footwear, and the ability to create a tight seal around the top.
 Anything less than that, and you'll still end up with some junk in your shoes.
 The Outdoor Research Ultra Trail, for example, was designed to be worn without an instep strap (though is does come with an optional one), and while this is better for running shoes that don't have an arch, there is noting holding the sides down, leaving gaps where sand and other debris can enter your shoes.

 The desire to have the things we buy last is just common sense - nothing is more demoralizing than watching a flashy new piece of gear unravel like a badly knit sweater.
 The trade-off for durability is typically weight, and in our pursuit of lighter and lighter gear that lets us move faster and faster, most of us are willing to sacrifice a little durability to shave a few ounces.
 But, we don't want something so light that it will shred after just a few uses either.
 It is more critical that they function correctly and won't break down on us in key situations or on long expeditions to remote locations.